EduardoAndresLobos/Balance-Scorecard-BSC/README.md

 # Balance-Scorecard-BSC
 Balance Scorecard BSC

-# Why use a balance scorecard?
+# Why is it important to use a control and management tool such as the balance scorecard?
+   Because What is not measured cannot be controlled and what is not controlled cannot be managed.
+   Below you can find some benefits of this tool:

 1. Monitor and communiate progress
 2. Link everyone day-to-day work to the strategy